Photo taken at JFK

 *Bonus – Breakfast

-I love eating breakfast traveling!
+I love eating breakfast while traveling!
 Or anywhere…. especially at resorts.
 Just wake up, walk down, grab a plate and eat breakfast.